rdpahalavan/BERTSimilar/README.md

 - **output_words_ngram** - n-gram words expected as output (integer) (optional) (default: 1)
   - if 1, means output like *{'apple', 'car'}*
   - if 2, means output like *{'apple cake', 'modern car'}*
-  - likewise, maximum value is 10
+  - likewise, the maximum value is 10
   - if 0, all n-grams combined like *{'Apple', 'Apple laptop', 'red color car'}*
 - **max_output_words** - the maximum number of output words to be generated (integer) (optional) (default: 10)
 - **pos_to_exclude** - the words are ignored in the output if these part of speech tags are present in it (list of strings) (optional) (default: None)
-  - if ['VBN'], the word *"used car"* will be ignored in the output as *"used"* is a verb (VBN means past particible verb)
+  - if ['VBN'], the word *"used car"* will be ignored in the output as *"used"* is a verb (VBN means past participle verb)
-  - availabe POS tags can be found in the [Useful Attributes](#useful-attributes) section
+  - available POS tags can be found in the [Useful Attributes](#useful-attributes) section
-- **context_similarity_factor** - uses to tune the context-matching process, find the best paragraphs related to the given input words (float) (optional) (default: 0.25)
+- **context_similarity_factor** - used to tune the context-matching process, and find the best paragraphs related to the given input words (float) (optional) (default: 0.25)
-  - possible valuse are from 0 to 1
+  - possible values are from 0 to 1
-  - value closer to 0 will do a strict context-matching and closer to 1 will do lenient context-matching
+  - value closer to 0 will do a strict context-matching and a closer to 1 will do lenient context-matching
 - **output_filter_factor** - uses to ignore words that are similar to the given input in the output (float) (optional) (default: 0.5)
   - possible values are from 0 to 1
-  - value closer to 0 will do strick comparison and value closer to 1 will do lenient comparison
+  - value closer to 0 will do strict comparison and a value closer to 1 will do a lenient comparison
 - **single_word_split** - whether to split n-gram words when given as input (boolean) (optional) (default: True)
   - whether to split the n-gram words given as input into single words
   - if True, *"Apple phones"* given as input will be split into *"Apple"* and *"phones"* separately and processed